noviadelia/hellminer/README.md

 # LuckPool
-This github page is used for Issue tracking of LuckPool and other general information.
+This github page is used for Issue tracking of LuckPool and other pool related things.

 ## Hellminer Veruhash 2.1 CPU Miner (For CPUs that support SSE/AVX)